YaoSong808/YaoSong808/README.md

 Previously, I worked as a Data and AI Intern at Lenovo, supporting data analysis, AI-model prototyping, and product-oriented technical research.

-My recent research includes first-author work on contactless bruxism recognition using FMCW millimetre-wave radar, physics-aware data augmentation, and deep neural networks.
-The manuscript has been submitted to the 2026 IEEE GLOBECOM Workshops.

 ## Selected engineering work